-Unfortunately, a gambling disorder can intensify a substance abuse problem, enhancing symptoms of both diseases.
+Unfortunately, a gambling disorder can intensify a substance use problem, enhancing symptoms of both diseases.
 Treatment for these co-occurring disorders is most effective when both issues are addressed together, rather than separately.

 This treatment is referred to as dual-diagnosis treatment.
-The first step for a co-occurring compulsive gambling and addiction problem is to enter an inpatient treatment program for substance abuse first.
+The first step for a co-occurring compulsive gambling and addiction problem is to enter an inpatient treatment program for substance use first.

 What Is Compulsive Gambling?